Searchresults

 What is it?

 During a response or interaction lecture, students discuss and delve into structured subject matter, they answer questions related to this subject matter and, conversely, you offer them an explicit opportunity to ask you, the teacher, about any uncertainties.
-Since a response lecture falls under the heading of …
+Since a response lecture falls under the heading …

 Read more -